Anant2090/Anant2090-Decentralized-Application--DAO-Decentralized-Autonomous-Organization/readme.md

 ### 7 function InvestorList() public view returns (address[] memory) { ... }

-# Contributing
-Contributions to this project are welcome.
-If you would like to contribute, please follow the contribution guidelines.

 # License
 This project is licensed under the GPL-3.0 License.